sCrypt-Inc/zokrates/README.md

 zokrates compute-witness -a 2 2 4
 # generate a proof of computation
 zokrates generate-proof
-# export a solidity verifier
+# export an sCrypt verifier
 zokrates export-verifier-scrypt
 # or verify natively
 zokrates verify